BYU-Idaho values suggestions and ideas that can improve the university.

-The Chapter will have a volunteer Faculty Advisor, who is a faculty member and is a member of the American Chemical Society.
-Their duties shall be to advise the Chapter both in its local activities and in its relations with the Society.
-The Advisor shall be kept informed of all Chapter activities and shall advise the Chapter on any policy matters.
+The chapter will have one or more Faculty Advisors who are faculty members and are members of the American Chemical Society.
+Their duties shall be to advise the chapter both in its local activities and in its relations with the Society.
+The advisor(s) shall be kept informed of all chapter activities and shall advise the chapter on any policy matters.

 Article VII.
 Meetings

-Meetings of the Society shall be held every two weeks on Wednesday at 5:30 pm.
-The Executive Committee shall meet every Monday at 5:00 pm to plan and organize the activities of the Society.
-The Executive Committee shall have power to adjust the schedule.
+Meetings of the society shall be held every two weeks on Wednesday at 5:30 pm.
+The executive committee shall meet at least weekly to plan and organize the activities of the society.

 Article VIII.
 Annual Reports